rensetsu/BetterAnimeTraktMapper/README.md

 1. BATM will ask user to provide title to lookup.
 Then based on the data:
    * BATM will fetch data from [ATIP][atip] for latest exisiting mapping from [AniTrakt][at]
-   * If none, BATM will check on [SIMKL] if there's existing relationship to Trakt.
+   * If none, BATM will check on [Notify][ntf] if there's existing relationship to Trakt.
+Note that Notify might have lesser connection for Trakt, TVDB, or TMDB.
    * If not exist at all, BATM will ask user to manually link/map entry to Trakt.
 2. BATM will check if the title has multiple seasons, and ask user to select which season to map.